fhiso/legacy-format/data-model.md

 ### BAPM   {#BAPM}

-The event of baptism, performed in infancy or later.
+Baptism: the event of baptism, performed in infancy or later.

 See also `[BAPL]` and `[CHR]`